 It is much easier for your lawyer to argue for you to keep something that you already have possession of rather than to argue to take something away from your wife that is in her possession.
 Early temporary possession has a habit of becoming permanent possession.
-So if you want it, keep it from day 1.
+So if you want it, keep it from day one.

 If your first visit to your divorce attorney is for general information, or to learn your rights, be prepared and be concise.
 Do not just ramble.
-Make a list of your questions and concerns before you go and when you are ready to start your divorce, or respond to the divorce that your wife has started, you should consider all of the issues that will be facing you during divorce.
+Make a list of your questions and concerns before you go and when you are ready to start your divorce or respond to the divorce that your wife has started, you should consider all of the issues that will be facing you during a divorce.
 Make a list of your questions, your issues, and your concerns.
 Make a list of what is most important to you.
 And take a list of your assets and debts with you.

 Lawyers are expensive.
-We charge be the minute.
+We charge by the minute.
 So don’t waste those minutes.
 Get the most you can out of every dollar you spend.
 Don’t waste time when you are meeting with your lawyer, it costs too much.
 Be prepared.
 Be concise.
 And keep on the issues.
-It will save you money and get you your best results.
+It will save you money and get you the best results.

 Think about all the aspects that will be involved in your divorce.
 Where will you live?
 Who should get custody of the kids?
 What’s a reasonable visitation plan?
 What support is fair?
 Research your retirement.
 Prepare a property and debt division list.
 Think and plan.

 Make a detailed list of all your property and all of your debt.
 Be thorough.
 Then create what you believe is a fair division.
 Not where you get absolutely everything you want but a reasonable division that a fair person would agree to.
 That’s usually the most that you’re going to get.
 So start from there.
 The better prepared you are, the better result that you will get.

-You state your position on each issue first, the court reads your documents first, your lawyer speaks first, the judge hears your side of the story first, and you set the time-table for the hearing.
-Your wife is stuck playing catch-up on the issues that you have framed and on your time table.
+You state your position on each issue first, the court reads your documents first, your lawyer speaks first, the judge hears your side of the story first, and you set the timetable for the hearing.
+Your wife is stuck playing catch-up on the issues that you have framed and on your timetable.
 Filing first is not a slam dunk but it gives you the uphill advantage.

 Temporary orders become permanent.
 Don’t believe anyone who tells you that the temporary orders in your divorce are only temporary and are not important.
 Temporary orders have a habit of becoming permanent orders.

 If you lose in round 1, why are you going to win in round 2?
 If you lose in round 1, you then have to convince the judge that they were wrong in round 1 and that they should change their mind and now give you what you want.
 That’s not a good position to be in.

 Everything that you say to your soon-to-be ex-spouse during the divorce can be used against you as evidence both during, and after, the divorce.
 Think before you speak.
-Just walk away or hang-up.
+Just walk away or hang up.

 Words taken out of context can look very bad when repeated in court.
 Never write an email or a letter to your wife (or a social media post or text message) that you do not want the judge to read.

 Your actions and conduct during divorce should match what your attorney is telling the courts that you are doing, and that you want.
 Don’t tell the court one thing, and then do another.
 If you want custody or equal time with your kids then commit to spending that time with your kids now.

-Make yourself available, don’t miss visitation, don’t even be late for visitation and then ask the court for custody or more visitation.
+Make yourself available, don’t miss visitation, don’t even be late for visitation, and then ask the court for custody or more visitation.
 If you say that you cannot afford all of the demands that your wife wants, don’t buy a new car or go on a Las Vegas vacation during a divorce.

 Now that sounds pretty simple.
 But it can be hard.
 When the pressure is on, and money and custody are at stake, it’s tempting to bend the truth.

 But don’t do it.
 Do not lie.
 Lies come back to bite you.
 The truth is out there.
 The truth will surface.
 Once the court knows that you lied about one fact they will not believe you when you are telling the truth about other facts.

-Let it Go.
+9. Let it go